 Nearly all modern commercial marine radars use a type of antenna known as a slotted waveguide.
-See Figure 2304 Slotted waveguide antenna.
+See Figure 2304 for a depiction of a slotted waveguide antenna.
 Both solid state and magnetron radar sets utilize this antenna configuration because it is simple, efficient, and produces a beam that minimizes unwanted side lobes (side lobes will be discussed later in this chapter).